hellcastter/ukrainian-sentence-embeddings/README.md

 ## Hardware Requirements

 The manuscript reports training on **one NVIDIA RTX 3090**.
 The trainer uses one selected device, defaults to CUDA when available, and accepts `--device cuda:0` or `--device cpu`.
 Although `enable_gpu_parallel=True` appears in the configuration, the current trainer does not implement that flag.
 It is not evidence of multi-GPU training.

+`train_all.sh` defaults to two independent workers on `cuda:0` and `cuda:1`, with one training run per worker.
+Set `--num-gpus 1` to run its 144 jobs sequentially on one GPU.
+This is job scheduling, not distributed training of one model.
+The overlap filter lets SentenceTransformer select its device; it stores embeddings for all natural contexts and dictionary examples in memory and computes similarities in chunks of 2,048 contexts, so chunking does not bound total embedding storage.

 CUDA training uses FP16 autocast and gradient scaling; CPU training disables AMP.
 Input sequences are padded/truncated to 128 subword tokens.
 The configured batch size is 104, and all encoder layers are trainable by default.
 No measured peak VRAM, RAM minimum, driver version, or minimum GPU specification is committed; the reported GPU is a reference machine rather than a validated minimum.